Azure/Health-Data-and-AI-Blueprint/deployment.md

 > ![](images/image5.png)

 2. Select the database and click **Change source**.
-This will be required for the the Microsoft_DIM.xlsx file as well.
+This will be required for the Microsoft_DIM.xlsx file as well.
 > ![](images/powerbidatasource.PNG)